Why should you talk to your children about alcohol

 Protecting children from alcohol-related harm is everyone’s responsibility.
 That means we all have a role to play, whether as parents, teachers or relatives, in bringing children up with a responsible attitude towards alcohol.

-We know from our research at Drinkaware that children will go to their parents first for information and advice on drinking.
+We know from our research at Drinkaware that children will go to their parents first for information and advice on drinking1.
 We encourage parents to talk to their children about alcohol without waiting for them to bring the subject up, having open, honest and informed discussions.
-We help people do this by providing information and advice on our website.
+We help people do this by providing information and advice on underage drinking.

 What about the continental approach?